Pipeline video inspection: Service truck

 The service truck contains a power supply in the form of a small generator, a small air-conditioned compartment containing video monitoring and recording equipment, and related computer and display for feature recording.

 Cable and winch

 At the back end of the truck is a powered reel with video cable reinforced with kevlar or steel wire braid.
 Some trucks also contain a powered winch that booms out from the truck allowing for lowering and retrieval of the inspection equipment from the pipeline.

 Inspection camera

-Sometimes referred to as a PIG (pipeline inspection gauge), the camera and lights are mounted in a swiveling head attached to a cylindrical body.
+Sometimes referred to as a PIG (pipeline inspection gauge), the camera and lights are mounted in a swivelling head attached to a cylindrical body.
 The camera head can pan and tilt remotely.
 Integrated into the camera head are lighting devices, typically LEDs, for illuminating the pipeline.
 The camera is connected to display equipment via a long cable wound upon a winch.
 Some companies, such as Rausch Electronics USA, incorporate a series of lasers in the camera to accurately measure the pipe diameter and other data.